-Today, Bill is working for ESPN and CBS Sports Network calling NCAA football, basketball and other events.
+Today, Bill can be seen on ESPN and CBS Sports Network calling NCAA football, basketball and other events.
 Bill made his ESPN College Football Primetime television debut in 2016 and also called the 2016 AutoZone Liberty Bowl for ESPN Radio for each of the past two seasons.

 In 2017, Bill has been a part of ESPN's Friday night and Saturday football packages, and CBS Sports Network's coverage of NCAA Basketball.

 For 27 seasons (1988-2015), Bill was Virginia Tech's lead play-by-play voice.
 On the field, Michael Vick, Antonio Freeman, DeAngelo Hall, Tyrod Taylor, and dozens of other college all-Americans and future NFL stars made history, while in the broadcast booth, Bill was the Voice that chronicled their success and the Hokies' subsequent rise to national prominence.
 At UCLA, Roth called the games for college sports' all-time winningest program, as the Voice of the Bruins' basketball and football teams.

 Since returning to the east coast, Bill has added various national TV assignments to his portfolio while developing the Sports Media Analytics program at Virginia Tech as a Professor of Practice.

 A frequent speaker at fund raising events throughout the region, "Bill Roth's United Way Kid's Day" brings at-risk children to campus for a VIP event during each basketball season.